erenmulkoglu96/assessment-backend-net/readme.md

 📢 Not:

-Bu proje, teknik değerlendirme süreci için hazırlanmıştır.
+Bu proje, teknik değerlendirme süreci için sıfırdan inşa edilerek hazırlanmış bir mimaridir.